Connecting from Off-Campus

 Scan & Photocopy

 The Scan & Photocopy Office (617-353-3722) is located on the first floor of Mugar Library.
 Scanning is free and can be sent via email or saved to a USB device.
-Cash and Terrier Points are accepted at the photocopy machines.
+Cash and Convenience Points are accepted at the photocopy machines.

 Recordings are intended for on-site use in the listening room or library classrooms, so bring some authorization from a faculty member for those occasions when you need to bring a recording to class in another building.
+Depending on the item, staff may issue off-site passes for some recordings without faculty authorization.